eventide-project/eventide-rails/README.md

 **In Development**

-Eventide on Rails is currently in development and will be released in the first quarter of 2020.
+Eventide on Rails is currently in development and will be released after the first quarter of 2020.

 ## License